zeeshannisar/COVID-19/README.md

 ### Dataset Description:
 #### Dataset 01:
-This dataset is the first version introduced by the authors of the [[Paper]](https://arxiv.org/abs/2003.09871).
-I have write a python script to categorize each X-ray image to a separate Class as below.
+[Dataset 01]() is the first version introduced by the authors of the [[Paper]](https://arxiv.org/abs/2003.09871).
+This dataset is comprised of a total of 5949 posetrior chest radiography images across 2839 patients.
+I have write a python script to categorize each X-ray image in the raw data folder to a separate Class as per corresponding label.
+The original data distribution was

 | Category    | Number of Patients | Number of Images |
 | --------    | ------------------ | ---------------- |